 There are various pathways for connecting to an InterSystems IRIS® instance for users, applications, and even other InterSystems IRIS instances.
 These pathways are managed by InterSystems services, which serve as gatekeepers for connecting to InterSystems IRIS.
-Because InterSystems services are the primary means by which users and computers connect to InterSystems IRIS, their management is an essential part of security administration.
+Because InterSystems services are the primary means by which entities such as users and computers connect to InterSystems IRIS, their management is an essential part of security administration.

 The Services page (System Administration > Security > Services) provides a list of services that InterSystems IRIS provides.